greenorbitspace/web/src/content/blog/2024-in-review.md

 categories:
 - blog
 name: '2024 in Review: A Landmark Year for Sustainable Space'
+exerpt: "The year 2024 marked a significant period of transformation for the space sector, driven by innovative technologies, global collaborations, and a concerted focus on sustainability."
 ---

-The year 2024 marked a significant period of transformation for the space sector, driven by innovative technologies, global collaborations, and a concerted focus on sustainability.

-# 2024 in Review: A Landmark Year for Sustainable Space

 The year 2024 marked a significant period of transformation for the space sector, driven by innovative technologies, global collaborations, and a concerted focus on sustainability.
 With increasing commercial involvement in space and heightened international commitments to responsible space practices, the year saw a range of key developments aimed at ensuring the long-term viability and sustainability of space operations.